redhat-openstack/website/source/uncategorized/instack-faq.html.md

 ## How do I redeploy my overcloud that I deployed?

 First you will need to delete your overcloud using the appropriate method above (heat or tuskar).
-Once the overcloud and baremetal nodes have been deleted, you can continue to Step 5. in [Deploying an Overcloud](README-deploy-overcloud).
+Once the overcloud and baremetal nodes have been deleted, you can continue to Step 5. in [ Deploying an RDO Overcloud with Instack ](Deploying an RDO Overcloud with Instack).